-The post How to Maximize the Exposure of Your Videos: A Strategic Plan appeared first on Social Media Examiner. [...]
+The post Knowing When to Change: The Journey: Season 2, Episode 10 appeared first on Social Media Examiner. [...]

 Netflix and chill from afar?
 Facebook Messenger is now internally testing simultaneous co-viewing of videos.
 That means you and your favorite people could watch a synchronized video over group chat on your respective devices while discussing or joking about it.
 This “Watch Videos Together” feature could make you spend more time on Facebook Messenger while creating shared experiences that are more meaningful and positive for well-being than passively zombie-viewing videos solo.
 This new approach to Facebook’s Watch Party feature might feel more natural as part of messaging than through a feed, Groups or Events post.